loqusion/typix/docs/api/derivations.md

 > TODO: Short explanation of derivations

 - [`buildLocalTypstProject`](derivations/build-local-typst-project.md) — A
-  derivation for compiling a Typst project to the current directory.
+  derivation for compiling a Typst project and copying the output to the current directory.
 - [`buildTypstProject`](derivations/build-typst-project.md) — A derivation for
   compiling a Typst project.
 - [`mkTypstDerivation`](derivations/mk-typst-derivation.md) — A generic